chrisnajman/scrimba-airbnb/README.md

 In `Cards.jsx` I `map` the items in `cardData.js` to `const cards ...`:

-- The image name is associated with the `image` key.
+- The image name is associated with the `coverImg` key.
 - I'm using the `src` `prop` in the `<Card />` component to display the image.

 ```jsx